 Prior to Farm Credit East, Bob served as Vice President for Governmental Relations for CoBank and was responsible for CoBank's Washington, DC ofﬁce.
 Prior to CoBank, Bob worked as a Deputy Commissioner in the NYS Department of Agriculture and Markets and Assistant Secretary to the Governor of New York.
 Before joining the Department of Agriculture and Markets, Bob worked for New York Farm Bureau.
 He is a graduate of Cornell University and LEAD NY.

-Samantha Stoddard joined the Bedford, NH, branch of Farm Credit East in 2005, and is now a Loan Officer and a member of the FarmStart Investment Committee.
+Samantha Stoddard joined the Bedford, NH branch of Farm Credit East in 2005, and is now a Senior Loan Officer and the FarmStart Investment Manager.
 Within these roles, she looks at how farmers can improve their businesses through expansion, consolidation or continuation of current methods.

-Samantha grew up on a Registered Holstein farm in northern NH and attended nearby Dartmouth College, earning a Bachelor of Arts in History and a Master of Arts in Liberal Studies.
+Samantha grew up on a registered Holstein farm in northern New Hampshire and attended nearby Dartmouth College, earning a Bachelor of Arts in History and a Master of Arts in Liberal Studies.
 She volunteers for her hometown country fair every summer and is working to reduce her golf handicap.